 To avoid this behavior, the mail-enabled public folder contacts that exist in the destination must be removed BEFORE using MigrationWiz to mail-enable the migrated public folders.
 It is important to plan a window for this as it will break mail flow until the SMTP addresses have been added back to the newly migrated mail-enabled folders at the destination.
 We give the steps for removing the mail-enabled contacts below.

 Important Note: This article does not replace the Migration Guide for a specific scenario.
 There are specific steps and settings detailed in the Migration Guides that are not listed here.
 This article is specifically about handling synced mail-enabled contacts within a Hybrid Public Folder migration.

 Remove the mail-enabled contacts from the destination after migrating and perform an additional pass to mail-enable the migrated public folders.
-This option is best suited for larger migrations, or for migrations with a higher mail-enabled folder count.

 - Perform the migration using MigrationWiz as described in the appropriate Migration Guide.

 - When setting up the first pass Advanced Options, add in the advanced support option DoNotMailEnablePublicFolders=1 to skip mail-enabling of public folders at the destination during the migration.

 - After running the Security Pass, remove the mail-enabled public folder contacts from the destination.
 Specific steps can be found below.